decentral-ee/web3-hdwallet-provider/README.md

 # web3-hdwallet-provider
 HD Wallet-enabled Web3 provider.
 Use it to sign transactions for addresses derived from a 12-word mnemonic.

-This is forked from truffle-hdwallet-provider.
+This is forked from truffle-hdwallet-provider, with the differences:

+- web3 as external dependency, user injects its own provider
+- start/stop functions

 ## Install